cristDBohoxa/ChicagoCrimesStudy/README.md

 # ChicagoCrimesStudy
 Description of criminal behavior in the city of Chicago

+Hi EveryBody!!

+This project is an exercise in data cleaning, depuration and selection, for later analysis.

 The idea with this proyect is compile various techniques for do Exploratory Data Analisys (Eda), the proyect will works better, when you load a one more biggets Data Set, a one options is: